Lithuania at the 1992 Winter Olympics: Figure skating

 Figure skating events were held at La Halle de Glace.
 Margarita Drobiazko and Povilas Vanagas participated in the ice dancing event.
 This was the couple's first Olympic appearance.
-They have took part in the World and European figure skating championships.
+They have taken part in the World and European figure skating championships.
 Drobiazko was born in Moscow in the Soviet Union, and switched allegiance to Lithuania.
 The couples were ranked in ordinal order individually by the judges.
 At the end of the competition, the ranks are tallied for each pair, and the final placement was based on the majority placement.
 The Lithuanian pair was ranked 16th in the competition.